 - Harmonized modular components ensure end to end performance of the entire channel

-Quality level PreCONNECT® PURE is our well-proven high-grade connector surface quality in terms of geometry, but with better scratch-image and even higher cleanness than BASIC.
+Quality feature PreCONNECT® PURE is our well-proven high-grade connector surface quality in terms of geometry, but with better scratch-image and even higher cleanness than BASIC.

 = PreCONNECT® Basic Features